 The weight of your dog will vary over the years throughout its lifetime.
 Age, breed, health conditions, and whether or not the dog is neutered all play a role in weight.
 However, if you notice your dog unexpectedly experiencing sudden signs of losing weight, this could indicate a serious problem.
 While not all abrupt weight loss has a chronic condition as its culprit, speaking to your veterinarian is in order as soon as you can get an appointment.
-The vet will help you work out your dog’s problem and arrange for an effective treatment plan.
+The vet will help you work out your dog’s problem and arrange for an effective treatment plan to help your dog put on weight.
 This visit will help answer the question: why is my dog losing weight?
 Unexplained weight loss in dogs may be worrying but there are many factors you should know while you wait for your appointment.

 Healthy Weight Ranges